anthony-r-h/anthony-r-h.github.io/_posts/2024-09-01-GertonBekant.md

 ## Finishing

-The table top was originally finished in polyurethane and while the finish was still in great condition, the surface had a number of uneven spots in the wood joints.
-So, I took this opportunity to flatten out the factory surface and refinish the table top.
+The table top was originally finished in polyurethane and while the finish was still in great condition, the wood surface had a number of uneven spots between wood joints.
+So, I took this opportunity to flatten out the factory surface as well.

 <img src="/files/GertonBekant/IMG_20240713_154442.jpg">

 I used an orbital sander to smooth the surface to 800 grit, starting from 50 grit and progressing upwards.

-This time, without a suitable dust-free environment, I chose not to use polyurethane.
-Instead, I used wipe-on hard wax oil which is supposed to be easy and idiot proof.
+This time, without a suitable dust-free environment, I used wipe-on hard wax oil instead of polyurethane.
+Hard wax oils are supposed to be easy and completely idiot proof (and it was).
 I used Natura Onecoat which is reported to be comparable to Rubio Monocoat, but half the price.

 Application is super straightforward: